Newsman/newsman-api-python/README.md

 [Newsman](http://www.newsmanapp.com "Smart Email Service Provider") is a Smart Email Service Provider.
 We send newsletters on behalf of our customers.

+NEW:
+- API is Python 3 compatible.
+- API works only over SSL (secure connection)

 ## About Newsman API - version 1.2

 Our current API version is 1.2.
 API documentation can be found here: